-- Heat is shut off due to failure to pay a regulated utility bill.
+- Heat is shut off due to failure to pay a regulated utility bill

-- The inability to pay for deliverable fuel.
+- The inability to pay for deliverable fuel

-- Breakdown of heating system.
+- The breakdown of their heating system

 Section 5 - Weatherization Assistance

 Rhode Island has a weatherization program that offers measures including weatherization needs assessments, furnace/heating system modifications and repairs, furnace replacement, energy-related roof repairs, and other measures.
 Weatherization is available to renters and homeowners.
 Priority is given to households with an elderly or disabled member, as well as households with young children.
 Households applying for weatherization must first apply for heating assistance.